Abdul Mannan (politician, born 1942)

-Abdul Mannan (born 2 July 1942) is a Bikalpa Dhara Bangladesh politician and the incumbent Jatiya Sangsad member representing the Laxmipur-4 constituency.
-He is the Chairman of Sunman Group.
+Abdul Mannan (born 2 July 1942) is a Bikalpa Dhara Bangladesh politician and former Jatiya Sangsad member representing the Laxmipur-4 constituency.
+He is the chairman of Sunman Group.

 Career

-Mannan was elected to parliament from Dhaka-10 as a Bangladesh Nationalist Party candidate in 1991.

-Mannan was elected to parliament from Dhaka-10 as a Bangladesh Nationalist Party candidate in the February 1996 Bangladeshi general election.
+Mannan was elected to parliament from Dhaka-10 as a Bangladesh Nationalist Party (BNP) candidate in 1991.
+Mannan was re-elected from the same constituency as a BNP candidate in the February 1996 Bangladeshi general election.

 Mannan contested the parliamentary election from Dhaka-10 as a Bangladesh Nationalist Party candidate in the June 1996 Bangladeshi general election and lost.
 He received 63,631 votes.

 Mannan was elected to parliament from Dhaka-10 as a Bangladesh Nationalist Party candidate in 2001.
 He received 94,995 votes.